 What Is Borrowing Against Life Insurance?

-Permanent life insurance, like whole life or universal life policies, covers the insured for their whole life.
-This is true as long as premiums are paid.
+- Permanent life insurance, such as whole life or universal life insurance, provides lifelong coverage as long as premiums are paid.

-This loan must be repaid with interest.
-If the loan remains unpaid at the time of the insured’s death, the outstanding balance will be subtracted from the death benefit, potentially reducing the amount received by beneficiaries.
+However, borrowed funds must eventually be repaid with interest.
+If the loan is not repaid before the insured person passes away, the remaining loan balance will be deducted from the policy’s death benefit, which could reduce the amount received by beneficiaries.

 Borrowing from Life Insurance in Little Rock, AR